Bodera/LearnPath_Mathematics/statistics/solving-exercises-list02.md

 ### Question No. 1

-Obtain the total amplitude, mean, variance and standard deviation for the two data sets below:
+Obtain the total amplitude, mean, variance and standart deviation for the two data sets below:

 ```
   11   10   8   4   6   7   11   6   11   7